 Law enforcement – We may release medical information if asked to do so by a law enforcement official:

-- In response to a court order, subpoena, warrant, summons, administrative request or similar process; and/or
+- In response to a court order, subpoena, warrant, summons, administrative request or similar process

 - In emergency circumstances to report a crime; the location of the crime or victims; or the identity, description or location of the person who committed the crime.

 We will obtain your written permission prior to the use or disclosure of your medical information anytime the law does not allow us do so without your permission and for a purpose other than listed above.
 For example, the law requires us to get your permission for the following types of medical information and purposes:

 - Psychotherapy notes and genetic testing information – If we hold these notes or testing information, we will release those notes or that information to others only if we have your permission